 Symptom self-monitoring should include checking temperature twice a day and watching for fever, cough, shortness of breath, or any other

 CDPH K-12 Schools Guidance and CDPH K-12 testing strategies.
+For child care considerations, see

 The following are